 Cartró's captions are in Spanish, but her artwork speaks for itself, and this badass woman fill your feed with colorful self-compassion.

 Dana Falsetti is a writer, speaker, and yoga teacher who goes by the handle

 Let me tell you, this woman is pretty much as authentic as it gets.
 Here's what she had to say about

 diet-based new year's resolutions in a recent caption: Rolling into 2018 the same way I rolled into 2017: ignoring the influx of advertisements for "new year, new you!!" and quick-fix diets and teatox gimmicks and gym memberships for the dream body you always wanted.
 Instead I'm paying close attention to how I feel, making necessary changes to my discretion, and living on my terms with the knowledge that I am much more than my body or anybody's opinion of it.
 I honestly have too much to offer and too much important work to do to spend time worrying about catching up to society's standards that are in place to drain me of my resources (mental, financial, emotional) and keep me from shining with all the light I already am.
 If I were still doing that, I wouldn't be here right now.

 Yes, yes, and more

 @myfacestory on Instagram, reminds us all how many people struggle with cystic acne, and how often it's edited away on social media, leaving people to feel ashamed, anxious, and unworthy about their own skin.

+her many uplifting Instagram captions, Kushner wrote, I repeat for the uberth time: your skin does not define you.
+Stop using it as an excuse.
+Stop wishing and wanting.
+Start doing.
 You control your own happiness, life is what u make itttt.
 If you see everything as garbage then everything will be garbagey, but if become your own lighthouse -a positive ray of energy, then you will shine so bright.